obiTrinobiIntel/enhancements/keps/sig-node/3675-resource-plugin-manager/README.md

 Figure 3: Container removal sequence diagram involving CCI drivers<br><br>
 The container removal case is described as a sequence in Figure 3.
-After registering a removal event in the internal container lifecycle, the CCI manager is triggered and invokes the CCI Driver to free any resources takes by the container.
+After registering a removal event in the internal container lifecycle, the CCI Resource Manager is triggered and invokes the CCI Driver to free any resources takes by the container.
 On success, the CCI store will be also cleaned and a new available resource set will be updated.
 All blocking rpc calls are configured with